synthesized-io/insight/docs/core/reference/evaluation.rst

 Evaluation
 ==========

-``synthesized.insight.metrics`` contains a variety of methods that can be used to assess the quality and utility of the generated synthetic data.
+Synthesized contains a variety of methods that can be used to assess the quality and utility of the generated synthetic data emperically and visually.

 .. currentmodule:: synthesized.insight.metrics